 I’ve found a clinic that’s offering prices well below what other clinics are charging for veterinary care.
 Is this a good option if I don’t have much money to spend on my pet?

 Just like human doctors, veterinarians are expected to meet minimum standards of care (as overseen by veterinary regulatory authorities).
 Thus, the quality of care your pet receives should not change based on the fees charged for services.
 However, if prices are lower at one clinic, you should ask for clarification about what the procedure or treatment includes.
 You may find differences in the level of care provided by that clinic.

 Can I get health insurance for my pet?
 If so, what’s covered?

 Several companies offer health insurance for dogs and cats (and other pets).
 These plans have premiums and deductibles, just like human health insurance plans.
 The premiums and deductibles vary based on the level of coverage you select.
 Many routine services, such as office visits and diagnostic testing, are covered, as well as prescriptions, procedures, and surgeries for a wide variety of diseases and conditions.
-However, there are restrictions and limits, as well as certain guidelines to follow, including making sure your pet receives regular preventive care.
+However, there are restrictions and limits, as well as specific guidelines to follow, including making sure your pet receives regular preventive care.